jtgraham38/JGWordPressKit/README.md

 > **"When working with plugin code, prioritize *what features* are implemented and *where* they reside rather than *which frameworks* are used and *how to navigate their extensive directories*."**

-More information can be found on my [Medium article](https://medium.com/@jtgraham38/my-innovative-wordpress-plugin-development-framework-ede03f540f6)
+More information can be found in this [article](https://jacob-t-graham.com/2024/11/07/my-innovative-wordpress-plugin-development-framework/).

 ## Features